- Home

 Likely

-The career as an air hostess is a pan based career.
-Individuals in the air hostess job spend her working hours travelling in aircraft and providing assistance to passengers throughout the flight hours of air travel.
+The career as an air hostess is pan-based.
+Flight attendants need to travel a lot in the flights across different locations and countries.
+Individuals in the air hostess job spend their working hours travelling in aircraft and providing assistance to passengers throughout the flight hours of air travel.

 Time Pressure